Four-Wheel Carriages : General Information

 Turn Of The Century Peel

-Deatil from a photograph at the turn of the century at Peel Station showing B.19 in what appears to be the familiar purple lake and off-white colour scheme, still with its roof-mounted oil lamp housing visible, note the door vents that this series featured.
+Detail from a photograph at the turn of the century at Peel Station showing B.19 in what appears to be the familiar purple lake and off-white colour scheme, still with its roof-mounted oil lamp housing visible, note the door vents that this series featured.
 Note also the transfer on the compartment window designating it as a smoking compartment.
 This example would go on to be mounted on a bogie underframe with C.1 in 1910 to become F.64 though on the original photograph it appears to be close coupled with B.1.
 Looking through the centre window it can be observed that there is no partition between the compartments, B.19 being an open third class, similar to F.63 today.
+The “smoking” window transfers have been replicated in recent times.

 Restored “Pairs” In Service